failsafe-go/failsafe-go.dev/retry.md

 title: Retry
 ---

-# Retry Policy
+# Retry
 {: .no_toc }

 1. TOC
 {:toc}

-[Retry policies][RetryPolicy] will retry failed executions a certain number of times, with an optional delay between attempts.
+[Retry policies][RetryPolicy] are used to retry failed executions a certain number of times, with an optional delay between attempts.

+## Usage

-Creating a [RetryPolicy] is straightforward, for example:
+Creating and using a [RetryPolicy] is straightforward, for example:

 ```go
 // Retry on ErrConnecting up to 3 times with a 1 second delay between attempts